Early Education and Support Division

 Attention: All Executive Officers and Program Directors of All Child Care and Development Programs

 The Administration has proposed eliminating Fiscal Year 2011–12 funding for county Centralized Eligibility Lists (CELs).
-Given the current fiscal climate as well as the reductions to existing child care and development programs enacted by Senate Bill 70 (Chapter 7, Statutes of 2011), the California Department of Education (CDE), Child Development Division (CDD) is not optimistic that there will be funding for county CELs next year.
+Given the current fiscal climate as well as the reductions to existing child care and development programs enacted by Senate Bill 70 (Chapter 7, Statutes of 2011), the California Department of Education (CDE), Early Education and Support Division (EESD) is not optimistic that there will be funding for county CELs next year.
 As such, new contracts will not be issued for CEL activities.

 The purpose of this Management Bulletin (MB), which has three parts, is to direct CEL contractors in the actions and activities necessary to eliminate the state required CEL and to promote the continuation of CEL activities using alternate funds.